scateu/raspberrypi-cjktty-howto/README.md

 README FIRST: probably [KMSCON](https://github.com/kmscon/kmscon) is a much better, and modern solution.

-This can be a educational tutorial.
+This can be an educational tutorial.

 # cjk-kernel — build a Raspberry Pi kernel with CJK console support